leKg1/react-invoice-generator/README.md

 - (NK) save after updating an invoice
 - (GK) add a search form to contract list - ()
 - (GK) add a search form to invoice list - ()
-- (GK) write invoice in € or $ or BTC or ETC display current value in another currency via chainlink price feed
 - (GK) when registering or deploying smart contract go back to contract list
 - (GK) App should ask to connect with the correct blockchain (matic, ethereum, etc.)
 - (NK) test / fix production lines in InvoicePage (remove wrong ones)